Shivamkumar9823/TalentFLow/README.md

   Create, edit, and manage job postings with Active/Archived status toggles.

 - **Search & Filtering:**
+- **Search & Filtering:**
-  Supports filtering by job title, status, and tags, along with simulated server-side pagination.
+  Supports filtering by job title, status, and tags, with simulated server-side pagination and **debounced search input** for optimized performance.

 - **Advanced Reordering (Drag & Drop):**
   - Jobs can be reordered with drag-and-drop.